thomaswoodcock/thomaswoodcock.github.io/_posts/2020-06-21-a-site-aside.md

 [Albums](/albums) and [Films](/films).

 The Albums page is a list of music albums that I have listened to and rated.
-These albums are selected from [Acclaimed Music](http://acclaimedmusic.net/) as I work my way through the _All Time Top 3,000_ in ascending order.
+These albums are selected from [Acclaimed Music](http://acclaimedmusic.net/) as I work my way through the _All Time Top 3,000_ in descending order.

 Similarly, the Films page is a list of films I have watched and rated.
 For films, I use [TSPDT]()'s _1,000 Greatest Films_ which, again, I am working through from bottom to top.